rebelsky/sams-assorted-musings-reflections/eng207-thank-you.md

 I wish you all success and a sense of achievement on your remaining work.
 I know that this time of the semester is often a challenge and that it is particularly so this year.

-Take care and be well.
+Be well and take care.

 -- SamR

 p.s.
-As I think most of you know, I write a 'blog, of sorts, at <https://www.cs.grinnell.edu/~rebelsky/musings>.
-I would like to post a version of this message there to celebrate and acknowledge you more publicly.
-I think it is safe to do so because I mention none of you by name in the note, nor do I reference any particular things I learned in class or through your work.
+As I think most of you know, I perform my public persona in a 'blog, of sorts, at <https://www.cs.grinnell.edu/~rebelsky/musings>.
+I would like to post a version of this message there to celebrate and acknowledge you.
+I think it is safe to do so because I mention none of you by name in the note, nor do I reference any particular things I learned about you in class or through your work.
 However, I respect your rights to privacy.
 Please let me know whether or not you are okay with me posting something; if I don't hear affirmative responses from everyone, I will not post it.

+p.p.s.
+Just in case you want some additional reading and to see how my writing has evolved: <https://www.cs.grinnell.edu/~rebelsky/musings/last-day-of-class>.

 ---